arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/mkr-1000-web-server-ap-mode/mkr-1000-web-server-ap-mode.md

 This tutorial barely uses any external hardware: we only need an LED that we will control remotely.
 But the most interesting aspects lie in the library we are going to use: **WiFi101**.
 This library can be used for many different connectivity projects, where we can both connect to WiFi, make GET requests and - as we will explore in this tutorial - create an access point (AP) and hosting a web server that we can connect to.

-We will go through the following steps in order to create a web server on our MKR 1000:
+We will go through the following steps in order to create a web server on our MKR 1000 WiFi:

 - First, we need to initialize the **WiFi101** library.
 - Then, we need to create the credentials of our access point by entering a name for our network.